 Saint John Chrysostom, archbishop of Constantinople, died in the early 5th century and was one of the greatest fathers, doctors, and preachers of the Early Church.
-This excerpt from one of his homilies on prayer as the gift of continual conversation with God (Supp., Hom.
-6 De Precatione: PG 64, 462-466) is used in the Roman Catholic Office of Readings for the Lenten Friday after Ash Wednesday with the accompanying biblical reading taken from Exodus 2:1-22.
+This post is an excerpt from one of his homilies on prayer as the gift of continual conversation with God (Supp., Hom.
+6 De Precatione: PG 64, 462-466).
+It is used in the Roman Office of Readings for the Lenten Friday after Ash Wednesday.
+The accompanying biblical reading is taken from Exodus 2:1-22.

 For more great ideas for the Lenten Season, see the 40 DAYS OF LENT section of the Crossroads Initiative Library.